 Most of the information that we provide in response to Freedom of Information Act 2000 request will

-the information itself.
+as indicated on the information itself.

 You are free to use any information supplied for your own non-commercial research or private study